jakearchibald/jakearchibald.com/static-build/posts/2021/10/cors/index.md

 image: 'asset-url:./img.png'
 ---

-CORS is hard.
+CORS (Cross Origin Resource Sharing) is hard.
 It's hard because it's part of how browsers fetch stuff, and that's a set of behaviours that started with the very first web browser over thirty years ago.
 Since then, it's been a constant source of development; adding features, improving defaults, and papering over past mistakes without breaking too much of the web.

 Anyway, I figured I'd write down pretty much everything I know about CORS, and to make things _interactive_, I built an exciting new app: